virtuozzo/cloudscripting-docs/docs/creating-templates/user-input-parameters.md

 ###hostpicker
 (*host-picker* is an alias)

-The dropdown menu with the environments hosts.
+The drop-down menu with the environments hosts.

 ![hostpicker](/img/hostpicker.jpg)
 ```